AmmarJamil0932/PythonBasics/README.md

 # PythonBasics
-These are some begineer tutorial codes of python from Krish Naik playlist
+These are some beginner tutorial codes of python from Krish Naik playlist